 Luxury – Palazzo Pischedda

 A grand hotel with views of the Temo River and elegant furnishings.
-From approx. €70 per night to €200 for a deluxe room with spa bath.
+From approx. €70 per night to €200 for a deluxe room with a spa bath.

 South East Sardinia